Preliminaries#

 Naming conventions#

-When deciding the names of the Nodes, we suggest to match the Node name and the Role installed on it (or the main Role in case a Node features multiple Roles), for example:
+When deciding the names of the Nodes, we suggest to match the Node name and the Component installed on it (or the main Component in case a Node features multiple Components), for example:

 proxy1.example.com is the (first) Proxy Node